 Reading assignments will include chapters in the text and recent media articles.
 Completed reading assignments are expected on the due date.
-As you read, consider what might be an insightful question for class discussion that relates to the social impact of genetic information.
-A quotation from the chapter may capture an important concept that relates to your question.
+As part of each reading assignment, consider questions posed by the reading and be prepared to discuss these in class.
+For each class session, write an insightful question about the reading for class discussion.
+Identify a quotation from the reading that captures concepts that relate to your question.
+Submit your question and quotation at the end of class.